latteware/marble-mono-repo/docs/milestones-path.md

 **Sidequest:** Migrate seeds to use this runners flow

-#### Step 5 bundle and upload runner to S3
+#### [Done] Step 5 bundle and upload runner to S3

-Bundle the runner and Upload the file to S3
+Bundle the runner and Upload the file to S3.
+Needs to build with esbuild and then zip it.
+For this you already need to have a bucket on the project.

 #### Step 6 Deploy lambda using the S3 file

-Create a lambda using terraform that loads the bundle from S3 and its able to run the task on the UI
+Create a lambda using terraform that loads the bundle from S3 and its able to run the task on the UI.

+Does the deploy happens inside seeds cli?
+Or happens on the project?

 #### Step 7 Add logs to runners